 The Holmenkollbakken is now a symbol of Oslo.
 It's the place to go to watch ski jumpers conquer distances of more than 130 meters in the winter.

-No airlines fly direct between Australia and Oslo.
+No airlines fly direct from Australia to Oslo.

-The best airline to fly between Australia and Oslo is Qatar Airways.
+The cheapest airline to fly from Australia to Oslo is Finnair.

 Qatar Airways is the best airline to fly between Australia and Oslo.